Calgary Food Bank

 Founded in 1982, Calgary Food Bank is an emergency food distribution hub that collects and distributes food to individuals, families, single parents and homeless people.
-The charity reports that one in ten individuals in Alberta experiences food insecurity and 47% of its clients are families with children.
+The charity reports that one in ten individuals in Alberta experiences food insecurity and 17% of its clients are children.
 Calgary Food Bank runs multiple programs, each targeting a different age group with different needs.
-Some of its programs include the Emergency Food Hampers program, Weekends and More, which aims to feed children, the Food Link program that supports other local agencies and the Milk program to provide milk for children and families.
+In F2018, Calgary Food Bank's major programs were its emergency food hamper program ($21m), its regional food share program ($7m), its food link program ($3m), its homeless hamper program ($2m), and its weekends and more program ($510k).
+These numbers are from the F2018 annual report, but do not exactly match the total program cost number in its F2018 audited financial statements (found below).
+Calgary Food Bank also has a Milk program to provide milk for children and families.

 Calgary Food Bank’s Emergency Food Hampers contain the equivalent of one week of food for each person in need and meet Canada’s Food Guide standards.
-In addition to the hamper, the food bank refers its clients to local agencies to help address their underlying reasons for food insecurity.
+In addition to the hamper, the food bank refers its clients to local agencies to help them deal with their underlying reasons for food insecurity.
 Specialty hampers are available for people with allergies, specific dietary restrictions, or for expecting mothers and fathers.
-In F2017, the charity distributed 68,084 emergency food hampers and provided 7,704 client referrals.
+In F2018, the charity distributed 66,204 (68,084 in F2017) emergency food hampers and provided 13,317 (7,704 in F2017) client referrals.

-The Food Link program provides quality food and supplies to 228 Calgary agencies and community programs.
+The Food Link program provides quality food and supplies to 239 (228 in F2017) Calgary agencies and community programs.
 This allows the partner agencies to focus their resources on food delivery instead of food collections.
-In F2017, the food bank distributed 3.0 million pounds of food through the program.
+In F2018, the food bank distributed 2.6 million pounds (3.0m in 2017) of food through the program.

-Calgary Food Bank reported in F2017 that its Emergency Food Hampers program saved clients $19.6m that could be used to pay for rent, utilities, childcare or other weekly expenses.
-The food bank reported that 79% of students in its WAM program improved class participation and 59% improved academic performance.
-Charity Intelligence has reviewed Calgary Food Bank since 2007 and has consistently found Calgary Food Bank to be a high-rated food bank.
+Results and Impact: Calgary Food Bank reported in F2017 that its Emergency Food Hampers program saved clients $17.3m ($19.6m in F2017) that could otherwise be used to pay for rent, utilities, childcare or other weekly expenses.
+The food bank reported that 79% of students in its WAM program improved class participation, 59% improved academic performance, and 81% improved concentration.
+For Alcove, an addiction recovery organization for women, Food Link saves them 40% of their budget, according to Executive Director Cheryl Nandee.
+Charity Intelligence has reviewed Calgary Food Bank since 2007 and has consistently found this organization to be a high-rated food bank.
 Ci gave Calgary Food Bank an impact rating of Good for proven impact per dollar (see impact grid on the bottom right).